 Other new faces of definite leading man status include Billy Bob Thornton, who took home the Golden Globe earlier this year for “Goliath,” Dan Stevens in Noah Hawley’s wild FX drama, “Legion,” and Tom Hardy in “Taboo.”
 And then there’s the wannabe Matthew Rhyses of the world — repeatedly snubbed, but holding out hope this is their year.
 Justin Theroux leads the pack for “The Leftovers” in a criminally unacknowledged performance.
 Right there with him is Aden Young in “Rectify,” and 2017 marks his last chance to be nominated for the role he’s dominated for four seasons.

-Other hopefuls include Aaron Paul in “The Path,” Paul Giamatti in “Billions,” and Dominic West in “The Affair.”
+Other hopefuls include Aaron Paul in “The Path,” Paul Giamatti in “Billions,” Dominic West in “The Affair,” and Rupert Friend in “Homeland,” who’s looking for his first nod since being nominated as a Guest Actor in 2013.
 They won’t have to worry about Neil Patrick Harris crashing the party, given the TV Academy’s ruling that his Netflix series, “A Series of Unfortunate Events,” is a comedy, not a drama.

 Below are IndieWire TV Critic Ben Travers’ predictions for Outstanding Actor in a Drama Series (in alphabetical order), which will be updated throughout the awards season.
 Make sure to keep checking IndieWire for all the latest buzz and highlights from the 2017 race, and read the rest of the predictions in all categories, as well.

 - Kevin Spacey, “House of Cards”